 With non-alcoholic varieties of wine, you won’t find the pickings as rich as you might with conventional red vintages, but there’s still plenty of alcohol-free choices that come packaged with the added perk of polyphenols and other antioxidants.
 If a leaner frame, less body fat and reduced fatigue aren’t enough to get you to consider the switch, the cardiovascular credentials of some of these antioxidants (minus the negative aspects associated with alcohol consumption) certainly should.

 How is Alcohol-Free Wine Produced?

-When it comes to making this alcohol-free essential, there’s two popular processes favoured by producers.
+When it comes to making this alcohol-free essential, there are two popular processes favoured by producers.
 The first of these is known as vacuum distillation.
-With this production method, the wine is evaporated at a temperature relatively lower to boiling processes.
+With this production method, the wine is evaporated at a temperature relatively lower than boiling processes.
 Sadly, there’s a drawback to this method being used.

 The second and more commonly encountered method is reverse osmosis.
 Here, the compounds associated with aroma and other wine elements are filtered out prior to the eventual removal of alcohol via distillation processes.
 Once this is all over, any remaining water is returned to the wine compound that’s just been filtered.
 The process is repeated again for good measure.
 In fact, many producers can repeat the process as many as four times before bottling the finished product.